1947 Alabama Crimson Tide football team: Tulane

 To open conference play, Alabama traveled to New Orleans and lost to the Tulane Green Wave 21–20.
 After a scoreless first quarter, the Crimson Tide took a 6–0 lead after Norwood Hodges scored on a one-yard touchdown run.
 However, the Green Wave responded on the kickoff that ensued when Ed Price returned it 101-yards for a 7–6 Tulane lead.
 A Bennie Ellender touchdown pass as the second quarter ended gave the Green Wave a 14–6 halftime lead.
 Ray Prats extended the Tulane lead to 21–6 early in the third quarter after he returned an interception 65-yards for a touchdown.
 The Crimson Tide responded with a pair of third-quarter touchdowns, but lost by a single point.
 Alabama touchdowns in the third were scored by Hodges on a two-yard run and by Billy Cadenhead on an eight-yard run.
-The loss brought Alabama's all-time record against Tulane to 15–5–1.